-Lemonade has leveraged A.I. to create chatbots.
+Lemonade has leveraged A.I. to chatbot development.
 These chatbots give the user a complete insurance experience.
 The customer buys the insurance policy on Lemonade’s app platform.
 If there’s a claim to be submitted, the chatbots handle that as well.
 How well do these chatbots handle claims?
 They’re setting world records!

 Let me explain: when the client purchases their policy, Lemonade’s software gets data and performs a cross-reference on a certain home or zip code.
 The submitted claim is put through 18 different fraud algorithms before the claim is rejected or approved.
 Three years ago a claim was submitted for a stolen coat.
 After a quick process, the claim was paid.

 How quickly was the claim paid?
 It took 3 seconds!

 Customers demand a claim process that is prompt.
 But before Lemonade’s mobile app not even the most demanding client would expect his claim paid in 3 seconds!

 Now you may think that Insurance Apps may be able to deliver this experience to Personal Lines Insurance (Personal Lines being Homeowners and Renters) but that kind of efficiency would not be possible in the business insurance world also known as Commercial Insurance.
 A business needing insurance such as General Liability or Workers Compensation is significantly more complex than a Renters policy.
 For a Commercial Insurance policy and all its complexities, there must be at least an hour-long talk with an agent?
 Wrong!